Joel-Milla/StreetEasy_LinearRegression/README.md

 ## Features

-- Model Training: Utilizes training and testing datasets to develop th emodel and assess the performance.
+- Model Training: Utilizes training and testing datasets to develop the model and assess the performance.
 - Performance metric: Employs the coefficient of determination (R²) to evaluate the model effectiveness.
 - Coefficient Analysis: Examination of model-generated coefficients to identify opportunities for improving model accuracy.